Forensic Psychology Minor

 Unlike other forensic psychology programs, ours is flexible to fit your needs and schedule, with class options available at our Connecticut campus and online.

 |3||PSY102 Fundamentals of Psychology II||3 crs|

 As soon as you enroll at Post University, you will be assigned a personal academic advisor.
 They will help you plan your path from college to career.
 Few forensic psychology schools offer this same level of one-on-one attention, in addition to a practical learning environment led by experienced faculty.

 Contribute to the betterment of society and your career skills.
-Add a forensic psychology minor to our undergraduate degree programs in sociology, child studies, human services, business administration or management.
+Add a forensic psychology minor to our undergraduate degree programs in child studies, human services, business administration or management.
 Contact our admissions representatives today to learn more.